TrustedFirmwareWebsite/website/src/content/pages/faq.md

               The TrustedFirmware Inclusive Language Policy can be found [here.](https://developer.trustedfirmware.org/w/collaboration/community_guidelines/community_inclusive_language/)
           - title: Where can I find details about the governance model?
 Where can I find details about membership?
             content: |
               For details of the governance model, please visit the [about->join](https://www.trustedfirmware.org/join/) page of this website and click on the downloadable current version of the Charter.
               Please email [enquiries@trustedfirmware.org](mailto:enquiries@trustedfirmware.org) for any questions regarding membership.
+          - title: Where can I find the rules around TSC participation and voting?
+            content: |
+              This is found in the Project Charter.
+Please visit the [about->join](https://www.trustedfirmware.org/join/) page of this website and click on the downloadable current version of the Charter for details.
+              Please email [enquiries@trustedfirmware.org](mailto:enquiries@trustedfirmware.org) for any questions regarding membership.
           - title: Is there a clear role and responsibility for Linaro?
             content: |